yohask/bikedata/README.md

     - Rides by bike type

 #### 3. For every month I created pivot tables and charts according to the metrics above.
+    -Refer to Excel Release for the files mentioned

+### R
+#### Refer to the 2 code files for actual code </br>

+  1. Loaded libraries that will be used.
+  2. Uploaded the data from the Prepare step and saved them as seperate data frames.
+  3. Merged all the files into one to create a year view.<br/>

+  4. Created a new data frame from the year view called last_annum.
+  5. Created new columns for: <br/>

+    - ride_length
+    - day_of_week
+    - month
+    - year
+    - time - converted into HH:MM:SS
+    - Hour
+    - Season (Fall, Winter, Summer, Spring)
+    - time_of_day (Morning, Afternoon, Evening, Night)

+  6. Cleaned the data: <br/>

+    - Omitted any NA value data
+    - Removed duplicate rows
+    - Removed negative ride times or 0's

+  7. Calculated total rides for: <br/>

+    - Last cycle year
+    - Last cycle year by member type
+    - By every hour
+    - By times of day per member type
+    - By season per member type

+  8. Calculated average rides for: <br/>

+    - Ride time by member type
+    - Ride time per hour by member type
+    - Ride time per time of day by member type
+    - Ride time per weekday by member type
+    - Ride time per day of month by member type
+    - Ride time per month by member type
+    - Ride time per season by member type